Find Affordable College Courses

 $2,838 Average Tuition & Fees

-Miami Dade College ranked #6 on this year’s Best Value Health Professions Schools in Florida list.
+Miami Dade College came in at #6 in this year’s edition of the Best Value Health Professions Schools in Florida ranking.
 Located in the large city of Miami, MDC is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at MDC are $2,838 a year.
+In-state tuition fees for undergraduate students at MDC are $2,838 per year.
 On average, health professions graduates from MDC take out $13,724 in student loans while working on their degree.

 #7